rebus-org/MongolianBarbecue/README.md

 # Mongolian Barbecue

-It's just a message queue that (ab)uses MongoDB to do its thing :speak_no_evil:
+It's just a message queue implementation that (ab)uses MongoDB to do its thing :eyes:

+Another way to put it is: This library lets you pretend that MongoDB is a message queue :speak_no_evil:

 ## Example